cloudposse/github-action-validate-codeowners/README.md

 Here's how to get started...
 1. Copy the `.github/workflows/validate-codeowners.yml` file from this repository into the `.github/workflows` folder of the repository to which you'd like to add Validate CODEOWNERS functionality.
-2. Replace `${{ secrets.CODEOWNERS_VALIDATOR_TOKEN_PUBLIC }}` with the name of a token whose permissions are in line your target repo's requirements, according to the instructions [here](https://github.com/mszostok/codeowners-validator/blob/main/docs/gh-token.md).
+2. Replace `${{ secrets.CODEOWNERS_VALIDATOR_TOKEN_PUBLIC }}` with the name of a token whose permissions are in line with your target repo's requirements, according to the instructions [here](https://github.com/mszostok/codeowners-validator/blob/main/docs/gh-token.md).

 ## Examples